efkann/efkann/README.md

 Check my personal website [efkan.dev](https://efkan.dev) to learn more about me!

 - 🔭 I’m currently looking for a job
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m learning Typescript
 - 💬 Ask me about anything
-- 📫 How to reach me: [Twitter](https://twitter.com/mefkansec) [Linkedin](https://linkedin.com/in/efkangokbas)
+- 📫 How to reach me: [Twitter](https://twitter.com/mefkansec), [Linkedin](https://linkedin.com/in/efkangokbas)